Eastern Europe's aid effort under strain as Ukraine refugees keep arriving | Business

 "It's tough in Kyiv, they are encircling the city," she told Reuters, with two little dogs on their leashes.
 "I'm going to Wroclaw (in southwest Poland), I have some friends there," she said before bursting into tears.
 "I don't know what to do next."

-Inna, a 55-year old woman fleeing Dnipropetrovsk, said she had traveled 24 hours to reach Medaka.
+Inna, a 55-year old woman fleeing Dnipropetrovsk, said she had travelled 24 hours to reach Medyka.
 "My town was bombed this morning...
 I just can't talk, I am so overwhelmed," she sobbed, adding she did not know where she would spend Friday night.

-The United Nations bases its relief plans on 4 million refugees fleeing abroad but has said it may need to revise the number higher.
+The United Nations bases its relief plans on 4 million people fleeing abroad, but has said it may need to revise the number higher.
 The Polish Border Guard said 1.5 million people had entered Poland from Ukraine since Russia began its invasion on Feb.
 24.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)